-One of the detected longhouses, House II, was sampled for analysis by the multiproxy method described in the method section of the article along its entire length, allowing for comparison of results from different sections of the house.
-Ten samples were analysed in total.
+One of the detected longhouses, House II, was sampled for WHAT? along its entire length; allowing for comparison of results from different sections of the house.
+Ten samples were analysed FOR WHAT? in total.

 Charcoal from two hearths found inside the house has been 14 C-dated, providing a combined cal.
-2σ -span of 395 BC-AD 20, i.e. Mid to Late pre-Roman Iron Age (Flagmeier 2003).
+2σ -span of 395 BC-AD 20, i.e. mid to late pre-Roman Iron Age (Flagmeier 2003).